MeghanaPG/NetflixGPT/README.md

 - Create React App
 - Configure TailwindCSS - Tailwind CSS is a popular utility-first CSS framework that simplifies the process of building responsive and highly customizable web interfaces.
 It provides a set of pre-designed utility classes that you can apply directly to HTML elements to style them without writing custom CSS.
 - Header
+- Routing of app
 - Login Form
 - Sign Up Form
+- Form Validation
+- useRef Hook
+- Firebase Setup
+- Deploying our app to production

 # Features
 - Login / Sign Up